Robitussin (Guaifenesin) for Support of Healthy Cervical Mucus Production

 At first most people wonder what on earth a cough syrup has to do with fertility, but the logic is easily found in the fact that it is an expectorant and is being used to loosen and thin mucus – just in a different place than the lungs!

-What kind of Robitussin is used to improve cervical mucus?
+What kind of Robitussin is used to support healthy cervical mucus production?

 One should buy the plain kind with no letters after it.
 The only active ingredient is guaifenesin, and it contains 100 mg per teaspoon.
 It is very important to avoid the versions that contain decongestants as those may dry up cervical mucus.
 Also, there is some conflicting information about whether dextromethorphan, the DM in some cough medicine names, may be linked to birth defects such as neural tube defects and cleft palate.